zotroneneis/ai_ethics/dataset_card_template.md

 # Dataset card template

 ## Introduction
 This is a template for a dataset card.
 The original paper from which the contents were taken can be found [here](https://arxiv.org/abs/1803.09010).
 The goal of a dataset card is to document datasets in a standardized way.
-The questions below are detailed and might not all be answerable for each dataset.
-However, they can provide a guideline for documenting datasets.
+The questions below are intended to be used as a starting point.
+Not all questions will be applicable to all datasets, and you will likely need to add, revise, or remove questions to better fit your needs.

 ## Motivation
 1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?)*